 Yes.
 The beginning of your studies are a continuation of the Selection Pool, so it is much better for you to continue the learning process.
 Also, if you know you might not be able to enroll in the school right after the Selection Pool, it would be fair to leave the spot from someone who is eager to start.

 Yes.
-42 Yerevan will be open 7 days a week, 24 hours a day, leaving students free to choose the schedule that works best for them.
+42 Yerevan is open 7 days a week, 24 hours a day.
+Students are free to choose the schedule that works best for them.
 However, our experience with students from other 42 centers who juggle work, 42, or other outside courses is that it can be quite difficult.
-In order to succeed at 42, you will need to spend a large part of your time at school.
-As a result, the combination is a bit too much and therefore, we do not recommend it.
+In order to succeed, you will need to spend a large part of your time at 42 (up to 40 hours a week.)
+So, the combination can be a bit too much and therefore, we do not recommend it.

 All of 42’s content and projects are available in Armenian and English.